SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 When you come across such a warning you can add the tv channel and time zone to the [network_timezones.txt](https://github.com/SickChill/sickchill.github.io/blob/master/sb_network_timezones/network_timezones.txt) here.

-## Unable to sent torrent to Synology Download station.
+## Unable to send torrent to Synology Download station.

 SickChill supports Synology's Download Station, but some users can run into problems setting it up correctly.
 One of those is: `WARNING SEARCHQUEUE-BACKLOG-281620 :: [9149089] DownloadStation: Unable to send Torrent `

 There are a few things you should check if this happens.
-First, check it the connection test works in the search settings.
+First, check if the connection test works in the search settings.
 If that does work then the authentication with DSM is Ok.
 Then check the following. :

-* If it's a new DSM account then you first need to log in with the account to set a default download folder in DownloadStation.
+* If it's a new DSM account you need to log into DownloadStation with the account first and set a default download folder.
 * Does it work with an administrator account.?
-* If it's a custom created folder then set share (folder) permissions in the sc-media & sc-download user-groups.
+* If it's a custom created folder then set share (folder) permissions in the sc-sickchill & sc-download (DSM6 only) user-groups.
 * If using DSM 6 than remove `/volume1/` from the [path](https://github.com/SickChill/SickChill/issues/610#issuecomment-181091059 ) in the search settings.

 When all fails then you could also use the black-hole method as a work around.
 SickChill will store the nzb/torrent in a folder of your choosing.